Market Position Statement Purpose

 Self Funders

-Self funders often pay significantly more than people who are fully or partially funded by Sutton.
+Self funders often pay more than people who are fully or partially funded by Sutton.
 However, the government has recently taken the decision to delay the planned Adult Social Care charging reforms.
 This delay covers the implementation of the extension of Section 18(3) of the Care Act 2014 to enable self funders in residential care to access local authority commissioning.

 Market Sustainability